SpiderOak/nimbus.io/docs/intro.rst

 SpiderOak in Q1 of 2012, which will internally use the Nimbus.io software.

-Providing a REST API over HTTP, Nimbus.io allows developers to make use of bulk storage within their applications at reduced cost.
+Providing a REST API over HTTP, Nimbus.io allows developers to make use of bulk storage within their applications at greatly reduced cost.

 This documentation includes information for: